Magellanic penguins on Isla Magdalena

 goign away from isla magdalena punta arenas patagonia

-There are quite a few places where you can book tours.
-If you’d like to compare some of the offers, check out:
+There are quite a few places where you can book penguin tours from Punta Arenas.
+If you’d like to compare options, check out:

 What you need to take on a penguin tour